Human papillomavirus infection: Virology

 HPV infection is limited to the basal cells of stratified epithelium, the only tissue in which they replicate.
 The virus cannot bind to live tissue; instead, it infects epithelial tissues through micro-abrasions or other epithelial trauma that exposes segments of the basement membrane.
 The infectious process is slow, taking 12–24 hours for initiation of transcription.
-It is believed that involved antibodies play a major neutralizing role while the virions still reside on the basement membrane and cell surfaces.
+It is believed that the involved antibodies play a major neutralizing role while the virions still reside on the basement membrane and cell surfaces.

 HPV lesions are thought to arise from the proliferation of infected basal keratinocytes.
-Infection typically occurs when basal cells in the host are exposed to the infectious virus through a disturbed epithelial barrier as would occur during sexual intercourse or after minor skin abrasions.
-HPV infections have not been shown to be cytolytic; rather, viral particles are released as a result of degeneration of desquamating cells.
+Infection typically occurs when basal cells in the host are exposed to the infectious virus through a disturbed epithelial barrier, as would occur during sexual intercourse or after minor skin abrasions.
+HPV infections are not cytolytic; rather, viral particles are released as a result of the degeneration of desquamating cells.
 HPV can survive for many months and at low temperatures without a host; therefore, an individual with plantar warts can spread the virus by walking barefoot.

 HPV is a small double-stranded circular DNA virus with a genome of approximately 8000 base pairs.
 The HPV life cycle strictly follows the differentiation program of the host keratinocyte.
-It is thought that the HPV virion infects epithelial tissues through micro-abrasions, whereby the virion associates with putative receptors such as alpha integrins, laminins, and annexin A2 leading to entry of the virions into basal epithelial cells through clathrin-mediated endocytosis and/or caveolin-mediated endocytosis depending on the type of HPV.
+It is thought that the HPV virion infects epithelial tissues through micro-abrasions, whereby the virion associates with putative receptors such as alpha integrins, laminins, and annexin A2 leading to the entry of the virions into basal epithelial cells through clathrin-mediated endocytosis and/or caveolin-mediated endocytosis depending on the type of HPV.
 At this point, the viral genome is transported to the nucleus by unknown mechanisms and establishes itself at a copy number of 10-200 viral genomes per cell.
 A sophisticated transcriptional cascade then occurs as the host keratinocyte begins to divide and become increasingly differentiated in the upper layers of the epithelium.